Helpful Q&As

 3 days

-A pre-approval is when you fill out a loan application and send financial documents (paystubs, tax returns, etc) to a lender.
+A pre-qualification is when you fill out a loan application and send financial documents (paystubs, tax returns, etc) to a lender.
 That lender will then pre-approve you for a maximum purchase price and will show you terms of your loan like: down payment, interest rates, fees, etc.

 We have a network of helpful loan officers available anywhere in the US to help you get started.
 Click here to talk with a loan officer.